lucky-sideburn/kubeinvaders/README.md

 TOKEN=$(k get secret -n kubeinvaders -o go-template='{{.data.token | base64decode}}' kinv-sa-token)
 ```

-Important: use a valid Kubernetes token.
+**Important:** Use a valid Kubernetes token.
 If the token is missing, invalid, or expired, KubeInvaders cannot call the Kubernetes API and game actions will fail.

 The example above shows how to extract the token from `kinv-sa-token`.
 If you use short-lived tokens, generate a new one when needed: